Bayesian optimization of non-classical optomechanical correlations: Simulating optimizations

-The optimisation process should ideally reliably result in the same optimal value for the figure of merit with repeated runs.
-That is, the maximum possible value of $\gensqz$ should always be found.
-It is possible that there are degenerate solutions, meaning that different parameter sets may be equally optimal, but the global maximum of $\gensqz$ should always be returned by the algorithm.
-The results in~\secref{sec:OptimResults} clearly show that this is not the case.
+The optimization process should ideally result in the same optimal value for the figure of merit with each repeated run.
+That is, the maximum possible value of $\gensqz$ should be returned reliably within some acceptable tolerance.
+In~\secref{sec:OptimResults} we see that this is not always the case, especially for the higher dimensional search spaces.
 Failure to reliably find the global maximum implies the algorithm has found a local maximum or \emph{trap}.

-The existence of local traps in ``almost all" quantum control parameter landscapes has been disproved \cite{Russell2017}.
-However, this is caveated to exclude constrained spaces.
-In practice, most quantum control optimisation studies encounter local traps, especially in high-dimensional parameter spaces.
-A typical gradient-based algorithm overcomes this only through repeated attempts.
-The Bayesian optimisation (BO) algorithm includes the exploration phase, which goes some way to avoiding traps, but this has been found to be fallible.

-There do not appear to be any traps in the 2-d landscape when optimising $\coupling$ and $\pulsedur$ when computing the covariance matrix $\covmat$ using the rotating wave approximation (RWA).
-However, traps are present when computing $\covmat$ without the RWA.
-These are shown clearly in \figref{fig:const_coup_dur_values}, where local peaks can be seen the 2-d landscape, and also separate groupings of $\coupling$ and $\pulsedur$ solutions found through optimisation.

-In the higher dimensional spaces, 13-d for piecewise linear (PWL) coupling $\couplingtd$ and measurement $\measfunctd$ functions, and 19-d when the detuning is also optimised, BO has greater difficultly exploring the space, possibly simply because of the vastness, but also indicating that at least some of these dimensions contain local maxima.
-This is manifested in the wider spread of $\gensqz$ seen in \figref{fig:optimal_gen_sqz} for the higher dimensional search spaces.
-This is further illustrated in \figref{fig:optimal_pulses_pwl}, which shows the solutions for $\couplingtd$ and $\measfunctd$ found by BO.
-The `Average' plots indicate the common features of the optimised pulses, however, there is clearly significant variation in the solutions.
-The fact that they all produce high levels of squeezing indicates near degeneracy, as seen in the 2-d space.